lumagateinc/MovoSuite/docs/README.md

 *To configure MovoSuite, 1) click the task's link, 2) complete the steps, then 3) click the "return to checklist" link to return to this checklist.*

 - **Step 1: Complete and verify the prerequisites**.
 Full list of prerequisites [HERE](#prerequisites).
-- **Step 2: Complete Onboarding Wizard**.
+- **Step 2: Complete the Onboarding Wizard**.
 Step-by-step instructions [HERE](#onboarding).
-- **Step 3: Authorize MovoSuite to query Intune**.
+- **Step 3: Authorize MovoSuite to query Intune on behalf of your users**.
 [HERE](#) As a Directory Admin (Global Admin), click 'Authorize Users' under the Step 1 heading.
 This authorizes MovoSuite to query Intune apps and devices on behalf of your users.
-- **Step 4: Authorize MovoSuite for automation**.
+- **Step 4: Authorize MovoSuite to process requests, send notifications, automate app group assignments, and update app and device lists from Intune**.
 [HERE](#) As a Directory Admin (Global Admin), click 'Authorize Automation' under the Step 2 heading.
-This authorizes MovoSuite to work with Intune and Azure AD in the background.
+This authorizes MovoSuite to work with Intune via Microsoft Graph in the background.
-- Step 5: Navigate to the Email tab in Configuration.
-Click 'Create Originator ID' under the Actionable Emails field.
-Create a new Provider ID named 'MovoSuite' using the parameters specified in the Actionable Emails area.
+- **Step 5: Configure Actionable (live) emails**.
+Navigate to the Email tab in configuration, and click 'Create Originator ID' under the Actionable Emails section.
+Create a new Provider ID named 'MovoSuite' using the details specified in the Actionable Emails area.
-- **Step 6: Sender email address**.
+- **Step 6: Configure sender email address**.
 [HERE](#) Enter your sender email address in the Sender Address field.The address from which emails are sent.
-- **Step 7: Notification email address**.
+- **Step 7: Configure notification email addresses**.
 [HERE](#email) Enter your notification email addresses in the Notifications area
 - **Step 8: Test MovoSuite Functionality**.
-[HERE](#) Deploy an app to one of your devices.
+[HERE](#) Try deploying an app to one of your devices, and test the purchase form.

 [back to ToC](#table-of-contents)